EISy-as-Py/hardy/README.md

  * __recognition.py__      :  Setup, training and testing of single convolutional neural network (CNN) or hyperparameters optimization for CNNs.
  * __data_reporting.py__   :  Output and reporting of any/all results.
 Tabular summary of runs, visual performance comparison, as well as parallel coordinate plots and feature maps

+ ## Community Guidlines:
+ We welcome contributors to extend the functionalities, generate feature requests and report bugs in HARDy

+ ### Feature Request:
+ If you would like to suggest a feature or start a discussion on possible extension of HARDy, please <a href="https://github.com/ECSHackWeek/impedance.py/issues/new/choose">raise an issue</a>

+ ### Bug Report:
+ If you would like to report a bug, the link to raise an issue is <a href="https://github.com/ECSHackWeek/impedance.py/issues/new/choose">Here</a>

+ ### Contributions:
+ If you would to contribute to HARDy, you can fork the repository, add your contribution and generate a pull request.

  ## Acknowledgment